nathanchamorro/superbasicprogram/README.md

 A simple program that lets the user input ten numbers at a time, and tells you which number was the biggest and which was the smallest.

-This program isn't that special, I'm a total beginner and I have been so busy this last month so this is what I came up with. :)
+This program isn't that special, I'm a total beginner and I have been so busy this last month but this is what I came up with! :)

 Coded in C++.